jyotika-t/Speech-Emotion-Recognition-using-ML/README.md

 The model is a Convolutional Neural Network (CNN) designed to process MFCC features.
 It consists of multiple convolutional layers with ReLU activations, followed by max-pooling layers to downsample the feature maps.
 Flattening leads to dense layers with dropout for regularization, culminating in a final dense layer with a softmax activation for classifying the 7 emotions.

 ## Results

-*(**Summarize your key findings from the notebook.
-Include metrics like accuracy, F1-score, confusion matrix observations, etc.**)*

-*Example:*
-The trained model achieved an accuracy of approximately **[Your Accuracy]%** on the test set.
-Analysis of the confusion matrix revealed [mention any specific insights, e.g., "higher accuracy for 'happy' and 'neutral' emotions, but some confusion between 'fearful' and 'angry'"].
+The trained model achieved an accuracy of approximately 97% on the test set.